kaanuctum/Sample-Works/Encryption-decoder/README.md

 The given input for the riddle was the following:

-  ***Bklmkgcqik jrk Ukri zrcqi Pkxrkbik, hdxazpk pkzmp Irzik jmgcq mzhkgk Qkgukz lxrkhhi mzj pkzmp Bxmi ndgqazjkz rhi, yri jky org lmkg krzazjkg jrcqikz wdkzzkz aml Bxakiikgz jkh Bamykh, jkz org jah Xkbkz um zkzzkz elxkpkz.***
+  ***Bklmkgcqik jrk Ukri zrcqi Pkxrkbik, \n hdxazpk pkzmp Irzik jmgcq mzhkgk Qkgukz \n lxrkhhi \n mzj pkzmp Bxmi ndgqazjkz rhi, \n yri jky org lmkg krzazjkg jrcqikz wdkzzkz \n aml Bxakiikgz jkh Bamykh, \n jkz org jah Xkbkz um zkzzkz elxkpkz.***

 The path I chose to take in solving the ridle was to go over the forms of the words.
 As I already knew that the text was in german, I tried a dictionary attack, where I would go and lookup all the possible words for a given form.
 As an example, the code would take the input 'zkzzkz' and try to find any word in the german language that had the form *121121* where the second and the fifth letter was the same and were the only different letters in the word.